-- "Best Practices: Public Outreach and Education for Geologic Storage Projects" offers case studies of how public engagement helped align other DOE projects with community priorities - "Promising Practices for Meaningful Public Involvement in Transportation Decision-Making" offers guidance and information on public engagement - "Solar Power in Your Community" offers resources for labor engagement - "High-Road Workforce Guide for City Climate Action" offers support for labor engagement
+Practices: Public Outreach and Education for Geologic Storage Projects" offers some case studies of how public engagement helped align other DOE projects with community priorities, and "Promising Practices for Meaningful Public Involvement in Transportation Decision-Making" offers additional guidance and information.
+Additional resources for labor engagement include "Solar Power in Your Community" and "High-Road Workforce Guide for City Climate Action."
+6

-Successful plans will evolve throughout project phases and in response to stakeholder input and needs.
+There is no singular process for generating engagement plans, and successful plans will iterate and evolve throughout project phases and in response to stakeholder input and needs.
 Some common steps to engage with relevant communities and other groups include: